 In general, team changes can be made from 11:00 GMT/BST on Monday until shortly before the first tee time of the tournament on Thursday* .
 Team changes made in this period will take effect for that week's event (including unlimited changes to your captain).
 Teams are locked and further changes are not possible after the team changes deadline has passed.

-The team changes deadline will always be clearly displayed underneath the tournament name at the top of the ‘My Team’ page, so please check this space if you are ever unsure of the current week's deadline.
+The team changes deadline is clearly displayed underneath the tournament name at the top of the ‘My Team’ page, so please check this space if you are ever unsure of the current week's team changes deadline.

 The game also offers an ‘Auto-Replacement’ function to reduce your chances of suffering from a missed opportunity to score points.